Ray Covington Property Management

 Eviction Reasons and Tenant Responsibilities

-A. Breach of Lease Agreement
+1. Breach of Lease Agreement

 Tenants are responsible for adhering to the terms outlined in the written lease agreement.
 A breach of lease, such as unauthorized subletting, property damage, or creating a nuisance, can result in eviction.

-B. Failure to Maintain Rental Unit
+2. Failure to Maintain Rental Unit

-C. Abandonment of Rental Property
+3. Abandonment of Rental Property

-If a tenant abandons the rental property without notice or fails to pay rent, the landlord may proceed with eviction and seek compensation for lost rent and damages.
+If a tenant abandons the rental property without Notice or fails to pay rent, the landlord may proceed with eviction and seek compensation for lost rent and damages.

 Landlord Responsibilities and Limitations

-A. Landlord’s Duty to Maintain Property
+1. Landlord’s Duty to Maintain Property

 Landlords must ensure that rental properties meet minimum housing standards and comply with health and safety codes.
 Failure to maintain a safe and habitable dwelling can be grounds for a tenant to break the lease or seek legal remedies.

-B. Rent Increases and Lease Termination
+2. Rent Increases and Lease Termination

-C. Retaliation and Discrimination
+3. Retaliation and Discrimination

 South Carolina eviction laws protect tenants from retaliation or discrimination.
 Landlords cannot evict tenants based on race, religion, gender, disability, or familial status.
 Additionally, landlords cannot evict tenants in retaliation for exercising their legal rights, such as reporting code violations or requesting repairs.